 In addition to being promoted as an antiviral treatment, coconut oil and coconut oil products are also frequently touted as treatments for itching, painful skin.

 Just like with coconut oil’s purported antiviral benefits, the scientific evidence to back up these claims is mixed.

-Some people swear that coconut oil on cold sore scabs is the answer.
-However, we're not so sure.
+Some people swear still that coconut oil on cold sore scabs is the answer.

 There’s no scientific evidence that coconut oil is specifically effective at reducing pain and discomfort from HSV-1 or HSV-2.
 There’s also no evidence that it’s more effective, safer or less likely to cause side effects than other substances used to treat herpes.

 Coconut oil is a promising natural health product with a lengthy list of purported benefits, some of which are supported by scientific evidence.
 However, as with other natural treatments, not all of the claims made about coconut oil are backed up by scientific proof.